Multiple violations by Caltrans led up to homeless woman’s death, CHP report says

 In its response to the complaint filed against Caltrans by Bigley’s father, Caltrans argues that Bigley was negligent in her own death because she “failed to exercise ordinary care at the time and place of the alleged incident.”

-The Alameda County Lawsuit is awaiting judgment on a motion by the plaintiffs to get class action certification.
-Osha Neumann, one of the attorneys representing dozens of homeless who’ve had their property destroyed, anticipates the ruling will come before their scheduled mediation the first week of June.
+The Alameda County lawsuit is awaiting judgment on a motion by the plaintiffs to get class action certification.
+Osha Neumann, one of the attorneys representing dozens of homeless who’ve had their property destroyed, anticipates that the ruling will come before their scheduled mediation the first week of June.

-“Possibly that will move Caltrans to consider settling … if not we are going to go to trial,” he said.
+“Possibly, that will move Caltrans to consider settling …,” he said.
+“If not, we are going to go to trial.”

 Shannon Bigley’s father’s case, as well as a separate case filed by Bigley’s husband, are scheduled for status conferences in August.
 Those cases are expected to be consolidated eventually.